Healthdirect Free Australian health advice you can count on.

 If you order a stir-fried dish or meat curry in a restaurant, for example, it may have been cooked with fish sauce.
 Make it very clear to waiters that you have a genuine allergy and your meal must not contain any seafood, fish sauce or oyster sauce.

-Fish oil supplements are unlikely to cause an adverse reaction, but it’s probably safest to avoid them.
+Fish oil supplements are unlikely to cause an adverse reaction, but it's best to avoid them.
+Speak with your doctor if you have concerns about your nutrition — they can also refer you to a dietitian for advice.

 Glucosamine supplements (sometimes used for osteoarthritis) are made from the shells of crustaceans and are not suitable if you are allergic to shellfish.